 Virtual Methods

 A method, which can be overridden in a derived class, is called a virtual method.
-Methods in .NET by default aren’t virtual.
-If we want to make a method virtual, we mark it with the keyword virtual.
+Methods in .NET aren’t virtual by default.
+If we want to make a method virtual, we declare it with the keyword virtual.
 Then the derived class can declare and define a method with the same signature.

 Virtual methods are important for method overriding, which lies at the heart of polymorphism.